 No company can ignore online promotion in this digital era when people look for now information about products on the web and mobile.
-Websites may give the primary footprint on the web and its mobile site but social media promotion has become inevitable marketing techniques social media for any organization as people see the Facebook, Twitter or Google Plus updates first before watching anything else.
+Websites may give the primary footprint on the web and its mobile site but social media promotion has become an inevitable marketing technique social media for any organization as people see the Facebook, Twitter or Google Plus updates first before watching anything else.
 Companies have the option to boot the FB and Twitter posts through paid services provided by them and enhance the reach of their messages.
-Companies should focus more on FB if the content is more image-oriented either as infographics, photos, illustrations, and videos while media, entertainment, manufacturing, services industry can gain through Twitter paste better.
+Companies should focus more on FB if the content is more image-oriented either as infographics, photos, illustrations, and videos while the media, entertainment, manufacturing, services industry can gain through Twitter paste better.

-The frequency, quality of posts and pictures will have an impact on the conversion of business through social media.
+The frequency, quality of posts, and pictures will have an impact on the conversion of business through social media.
 Company promotion at the corporate level can be done through LinkedIn which will also be good for getting talented people to know about the organization.